Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Proofs of lemmas

 \begin{Lemma}[String Lemma] Assume that $\varkappa(f_0)=\varkappa(f_1)$ and $\lambda(f_0)=\lambda(f_1)$.
 A bundle isomorphism $\varphi\colon \de C_0\to \de C_1$ is a $\pi$-isomorphism if and only if its extension $\Phi \colon D_0\to D_1$ carries $\str_0$ to $\str_1$. \end{Lemma}

-{\bf Remarks.} (a) The `if' direction of the String Lemma \ref{l:frbuis} is simple: If $\Phi_*\str_0=\str_1$ then the stable tangent framings on $C_0,C_1$ coming from $S^7$ agree up to homotopy after identifying $\de C_0$ and $\de C_1$ using $\varphi$, so these framings can be glued together to give a stable tangent framing on $M_\varphi$.
+{\bf Remarks.} (a) The `if' direction of the String Lemma \ref{l:frbuis} is simple: When $\Phi_*\str_0=\str_1$, the stable tangent framings on $C_0,C_1$ coming from $S^7$ agree up to homotopy after identifying $\de C_0$ and $\de C_1$ by $\varphi$.
+So these framings can be glued together to give a stable tangent framing on $M_\varphi$.

 (b) For a $\pi$-isomorphism $\varphi \colon \de C_0 \to \de C_1$, a stable tangent framing on $M_\varphi$ whose restrictions to $C_0, C_1$ are induced from from $S^7$ is not unique.